Edward FitzGerald, 7th Duke of Leinster: Marriages and issue

-The Duke of Leinster married four times, his wives being:
+The Duke of Leinster married four times.

 The first wife was May Juanita Etheridge (4 August 1892 – 11 February 1935), a chorus girl and actress on the London Stage nicknamed the "Pink Pajama Girl", whom he married, in London, on 12 June 1913.
-She was daughter of Jesse Edward Etheridge, a salesman, buried at Bishop's Cleeve, Gloucestershire, and son of a George Etheridge and wife ..., and his wife, the former Theresa Grace Harriett Ann Summerell.
+She was the daughter of Jesse Edward Etheridge, a salesman, buried at Bishop's Cleeve, Gloucestershire, and son of a George Etheridge and wife ..., and his wife, the former Theresa Grace Harriett Ann Summerell.
 They separated in 1922, whereupon the duke paid his estranged wife approximately $50 a week, "on condition that she live in retirement and make no effort to communicate with her son".
 The duke sued the duchess for divorce in 1926, citing a George Frederick Newell as co-respondent.
 The couple finally divorced in 1930, with Stanley Williams, "a young chef", being named as co-respondent.
-After the end of her marriage, the duchess took the name May Murray by deed poll..
+After the end of her marriage, the duchess took the name May Murray by deed poll.
 In 1935 she committed suicide by an overdose of sleeping draught.
 They had one son: